gstvdfnbch/CGVectorPackage/README.md

 ## License

 This package is licensed under the MIT License.
-See LICENSE for more information.
-"""

-# Save the README file to a .md file for GitHub
-readme_file_path = "/mnt/data/README.md"
-with open(readme_file_path, "w") as readme_file:
-    readme_file.write(readme_text)

-readme_file_path